okurman/HOT/README.md

 -------

 Processed data are available in the Zenodo repository (https://zenodo.org/records/7845121).
-Download and extract to the `data` directory
+Download and extract to the `data/src_files` directory

 For running the code, create a python virtual environment using python>3.6 and install the requirements\
 `python3 -m pip install -r requirements.txt`